4 steps to washing your own car

 Which HG product do I use to wash my car?

-HG car wax shampoo puts an end to a dirty car quickly and effectively.
+HG car cleaner and protector puts an end to a dirty car quickly and effectively.
 With 1 bottle of HG car wax shampoo you can wash your car 50-60 times.
 The wax components protect your car properly against dirt and the paintwork will sparkle.

 How often do I wash a car?